Richardinho/react-hero-app-with-routing/README.md

 ### Lazy Loading
 Angular allows modules to be lazily loaded when the route that they are associated with are activated.
-This is set up in the Route configuration via the `loadChildren` property.
+This is set up in the route configuration via the `loadChildren` property.

 ```javascript